icefoxen/GraphicsEngineInRendy/src/chapter_03.md

 actually one stage in a render pass, but we will get to that later), and the `Desc` (short for "Descriptor") is a structure that describes all the inputs and outputs of your `RenderGroup` and for actually creating it.
+This is much like the description objects that Vulkan uses to, essentially, represent dynamic type information for buffers or pipelines.

 So once all that gets sorted out, actually implementing these traits is pretty simple.
 Our `ClearGroup` has to implement three methods: